Pes Planus (Flat Feet)

 How are Flat Feet Diagnosed?

-The Foot Posture Index (FPI) is an observational tool that constitutes six items to analyse your static standing posture from 3 different angles.
+The Foot Posture Index (FPI) is an observational tool comprising six items to analyse your static standing posture from 3 different angles.
 The FPI can assist your physiotherapist in diagnosing flat feet or pes planus.
 However, your diagnosis should not rely entirely on this one index.

-Due to problems most commonly arising in weight-bearing activities, your physiotherapist will also observe you conducting numerous single leg tasks to investigate your overall dynamic control, from your foot and ankle to your hips.
+Due to problems most commonly arising in weight-bearing activities, your physiotherapist will observe you conducting numerous single-leg tasks to investigate your overall dynamic control, from your foot and ankle to your hips.
 Tests will include activities that challenge your strength, endurance, proprioception, and balance.
 The main focus will be identifying any active insufficiencies through your arch and its’ respective stabilisers.

-A weight-bearing X-ray may investigate the integrity and dynamic control of the arch’s specific joints under stress and load in some cases.
+In some cases, a weight-bearing X-ray may investigate the integrity and dynamic control of the arch’s specific joints under stress and load.

 Don’t hesitate to get in touch with your foot physiotherapist for advice specific to your pes planes.